ylvao/mrchem/docs/mrcpp_api.rst

 Sometimes it is useful to construct an empty grid based on some available information of the function that is about to be represented.
-This can be e.g. that you want to copy the grid of an existing FunctionTree or that an analytic function has more or less known grid requirements (like Gaussians).
-Sometimes it is even necessary to force the grid refinement beyond the coarsest scales in order for the WaveletAdaptor to detect a wavelet "signal" that allows it to do its job properly (this happens for narrow Gaussians where non of the initial quadrature points hits a function value significantly different from zero).
+This can be e.g. that you want to copy the grid of an existing ``FunctionTree`` or that an analytic function has more or less known grid requirements (like Gaussians).
+Sometimes it is even necessary to force the grid refinement beyond the coarsest scales in order for the ``WaveletAdaptor`` to detect a wavelet "signal" that allows it to do its job properly (this happens for narrow Gaussians where non of the initial quadrature points hits a function value significantly different from zero).
-In such cases we use a GridGenerator to build the initial tree structure.
+In such cases we use a ``GridGenerator`` to build the initial tree structure.

-A special case of the GridGenerator (with no argument) corresponds to the default constructor of the FunctionTree
+A special case of the ``GridGenerator`` (with no argument) corresponds to the default constructor of the ``FunctionTree``

 .. code-block:: cpp

     GridGenerator<D> G(MRA);
     FunctionTree<D> *f_tree = G();

-which will construct a new FunctionTree with empty nodes (undefined function with no MW coefs), containing only the root nodes of the given MRA.
+which will construct a new ``FunctionTree`` with empty nodes (undefined function with no MW coefs), containing only the root nodes of the given MRA.
-Passing an analytic function as argument to the generator will build a grid based on some predefined knowledge of the function (if there are any, otherwise it is identical to the default constructor)
+Passing an analytic function as argument to the generator will use an ``AnalyticAdaptor`` to build a grid based on some predefined knowledge of the function (if there are any, otherwise it is identical to the default constructor)